Sunak defends handling of Zahawi row as pressure on Tory chairman mounts

 The Prime Minister acknowledged that he had not been given the full picture about the Tory chairman’s financial matters when he told MPs last week that Mr Zahawi had given a “full” account.

-But he insisted that when he entered No 10 and gave Mr Zahawi the job of Minister Without Portfolio “no issues were raised with me”.
+But he insisted on Wednesday that when he entered No 10 and gave Mr Zahawi the job of Minister Without Portfolio “no issues were raised with me”.

+Downing Street was unable to say whether Mr Sunak fears further damaging surprises about Mr Zahawi’s tax affairs will emerge and refused to rule out the Prime Minister ever having paid a tax penalty.

-At Prime Minister’s Questions, Mr Sunak was challenged over Mr Zahawi’s tax affairs for the second week running.
+At Prime Minister’s Questions, Mr Sunak was challenged over Mr Zahawi’s tax affairs for the second week running by Labour leader Sir Keir Starmer, who claimed he is too “weak” to sack his embattled party chairman.

 “But I believe in proper due process.”